TechsCode-Team/UltraPunishmentsWiki/overview/permissions.md

 * `ultrapunishments.kick.execute`
   Allows to kick a player from the server
 * `ultrapunishments.warning.execute`
-  Allow to issue warnings
+  Allows to issue warnings
 * `ultrapunishments.warning.revoke`
-  Allow to revoke previously issued warnings
+  Allows to revoke previously issued warnings
 * `ultrapunishments.chatclear.execute`
   Allows the clear the chat for everyone
 * `ultrapunishments.mutechat.execute`